chinapedia/wikipedia.abstract.en/Page/Rhythm.md

 Pulse, beat and measure

-Metric_levels.svgs: beat level shown in middle with division levels above and multiple levels below.]]
+s: beat level shown in middle with division levels above and multiple levels below.]]
 Most music, dance and oral poetry establishes and maintains an underlying "metric level", a basic unit of time that may be audible or implied, the pulse or _tactus_ of the mensural level (; ; ), or _beat level_, sometimes simply called the beat.
 This consists of a (repeating) series of identical yet distinct periodic short-duration stimuli perceived as points in time .
 The "beat" pulse is not necessarily the fastest or the slowest component of the rhythm but the one that is perceived as fundamental: it has a tempo to which listeners entrain as they tap their foot or dance to a piece of music .
 It is currently most often designated as a crotchet or quarter note in western notation (see time signature).
 Faster levels are _division levels_, and slower levels are _multiple levels_ .
 Maury Yeston clarified "Rhythms of recurrence" arise from the interaction of two levels of motion, the faster providing the pulse and the slower organizing the beats into repetitive groups .
 "Once a metric hierarchy has been established, we, as listeners, will maintain that organization as long as minimal evidence is present" .

 Unit and gesture

-Rhythmic_units.png

 A durational pattern that synchronises with a pulse or pulses on the underlying metric level may be called a _rhythmic unit_.
 These may be classified as; _metric_—even patterns, such as steady eighth notes or pulses—_intrametric_—confirming patterns, such as dotted eighth-sixteenth note and swing patterns—_contrametric_—non-confirming, or syncopated patterns and _extrametric_—irregular patterns, such as tuplets.